dhood14/MBARS/README.md

 #Acknowledgements
 Testing, development, and application of this algorithm have been funded at various stages by both the Louisiana Space Consortium (LaSPACE) and the NASA Mars Data Analysis Program
 (Grant #80NSSC21K1093).
 Drs.
-Karunatillake and Fassett must be credited for developing many of the original ideas and applications of what would ultimately become MBARS, before passing along those ideas to Dr. Hood as a part of his Ph.D.
+Karunatillake and Fassett are credited for developing many of the original ideas and applications of what would ultimately become MBARS, before passing along those ideas to Dr. Hood as a part of his Ph.D.
 Dissertation work.

+#License
+This work is published under the MIT license, see LICENSE.md for details